mhsdeveloper/psc-full/install/server-install.md

 	sudo apt install php8.3-curl
 	sudo apt install mysql-server
 	sudo apt install default-jdk
+	sudo apt install unzip
 	sudo apt install nano

 Some notes: the default-jdk is the GNU version of JAVA, and is required by SOLR.
+Unzip will be needed for the Solr install process.
 We also added nano to the list, since it's handy to have a better command line text editor.

 ## Install the Coop Software Package

 The best way to get the software is to use git from the command line; you can checkout our software repository and keep your software up-to-date.

+Our github repository is at: https://github.com/mhsdeveloper/psc-full

 You need to know your developer username; type "whoami" to see it.